 Every morning and each night we humans spend time taking care of our teeth.
-But what about our pets?
+But what about our furry friends?
 How can their teeth and gums stay healthy if we don’t give them the same care?
-To help our pets maintain dental health, we explore the five W’s of good oral care for pets.
+To help our companion animals maintain good dental health, we explore the five W’s of good oral care for our animals.

-Why is oral care important for our pets?
+Why is oral care important for our furry friends?

 Oral care is an important part of maintaining the overall health of your dog or cat.
-Bacteria and plaque can harden on your pet’s teeth to form tartar, which can mean gingivitis, receding gums, pain and tooth loss.
-Dental problems not only affect your pet’s teeth; if left untreated dental infections can spread to the heart, kidneys and other vital organs.
+Bacteria and plaque can harden on your animal’s teeth to form tartar, which can mean gingivitis, receding gums, pain and tooth loss.
+Dental problems not only affect your companion animal’s teeth; if left untreated dental infections can spread to the heart, kidneys and other vital organs.

 What can I do?

 Regular brushing is the gold standard to prevent tartar build-up and gum disease.
-Use a toothbrush and toothpaste specially designed for pets, or you may prefer to use either a finger brush or clean gauze wrapped around your finger.
+Use a toothbrush and toothpaste specially designed for animals, or you may prefer to use either a finger brush or clean piece of gauze wrapped around your finger.
 Cats and dogs will usually tolerate having their teeth cleaned if the process is introduced gently and gradually.
-There are also a number of products that promote oral health in pets, including gels, rinses, teeth-cleaning kibble or textured chew toys.
-Make sure to never use human tooth pastes or rinses for your pet.
+There are also a number of products that promote oral health in furry friends, including gels, rinses, teeth-cleaning kibble or textured chew toys.
+Speak to your veterinarian about the best approach and product for your animal.
+Make sure to never use human toothpaste or rinses for your animal.